• Skip to primary navigation

 Pommes Anna is a classic 19th-century French dish that was created during Napoleon III's era.
 The dish was so named after one of the beautiful women in his court.

 The humble potato is thinly sliced and elegantly layered in a pan.
-The layers are sprinkled with Swiss cheese, basted in butter and baked to perfection.
+The layers are sprinkled with Swiss cheese, basted in butter, and baked to perfection.
 As they bake, the potatoes are compressed so they hold together when unmolded.
 The potatoes on the outside become golden brown and crispy, while the ones inside absorb the butter and turn satiny soft.

 Traditionally Pommes Anna is made with a significant amount of butter.
-However, through experimentation, I’ve learned that it is just as rich and delicious when made with much less butter.
-I’ve also learned through experimentation that it works better to start the Pommes Anna on the stove top, but finish it off in the oven.
+However, through experimentation, I've learned that it is just as rich and delicious when made with much less butter.
+I've also learned through experimentation that it works better to start the Pommes Anna on the stovetop, but finish it off in the oven.

 Ingredients for Pommes Anna:

-I used the following ingredients for this amazing dish: Yukon Gold potatoes, unsalted clarified butter, shredded Swiss cheese, salt, and freshly ground black pepper.
 I actually thought that russet potatoes would work better for Pommes Anna because of their higher starch content.
 However, after some experimentation, I concluded that the Yukon Gold potatoes worked better!

 Ingredients for Pommes Anna